NFL Predictions Week 15: Picks and Odds Advice for Latest Schedule

 New Orleans (-6.5) at Carolina | O/U 50

-NFL games, studio shows and more are available through Fubo.TV.
+NFL games, studio shows and more are available through FuboTV.

 Dallas Cowboys (+3) vs. Indianapolis Colts

-Contrary to those other contests, timing has bolstered this matchup's mystique.
+Contrary to other Week 15 contests, timing has bolstered this matchup's mystique.
 Had the Dallas Cowboys and Indianapolis Colts clashed in October, fans would consider it a run-of-the-mill showdown between fringe contenders likely to go 7-9 or worse.

-With each streaking squad coming off a monumental win against a division foe, it instead looms large as one of Sunday's top draws.
+With each streaking squad coming off a monumental win against a divisional foe, it instead looms large as one of Sunday's top draws.

-Starting 1-5 with Andrew Luck looking out of sorts, the Colts have since soared to 7-6.
-For all the credit bestowed to Luck and his 34 passing touchdowns, the defense does not receive enough credit for a commendable turnaround.
+Starting 1-5, with Andrew Luck looking out of sorts, the Colts have since soared to 7-6.
+For all the credit given to Luck for his 34 passing touchdowns, the defense does not receive enough praise for a commendable turnaround.

 Ranked 30th in yards allowed last year, the Colts have jumped to 10th behind Rookie of the Year favorite Darius Leonard.

-They have also, however, earned three of their last four wins by three points apiece.
+They have also, however, earned three of their past four wins by three points apiece.
 Following their 24-21 triumph over the Houston Texans, they face another Texas-sized challenge in a revitalized Cowboys offense.

-Dallas no longer needs to win solely on the strength of its No. 4-rated defense, as Amari Cooper has delivered massive returns since arriving from the Oakland Raiders:
+Dallas no longer needs to win solely on the strength of its No. 4-rated defense, as Amari Cooper has delivered massive returns since arriving from the Oakland Raiders in late October:

 CBS Sports HQ @CBSSportsHQ